Headache

 Login Failed!

 Let’s debug a bit using GDB.
-Once we are prompted to enter the key, we can hit ^C
+Once we are prompted to enter the key, we can hit ^C and set a breakpoint after the read instruction:

 $ gdb -q headache